MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 1. Select **Create** to create the shortcut.
 The Lakehouse will automatically refresh.

 The Lakehouse shortcut has been created.
-You now have one logical copy of your data that you can use in other [!INCLUDE [product-name](../includes/product-name.md)] experiences without additional management.
+You now have one logical copy of your data that you can use in other [!INCLUDE [product-name](../includes/product-name.md)] experiences without more management.

 ## Clean up resources